liangwei93/roadtoOSCP/README.md

 # roadtoOSCP
-documenting some key commands that are frequently used in my journey to oscp certification
+Documenting some key commands that are frequently used in my journey to oscp certification.